Xetibo/ReSet-Doc/sections/literature.typ

 #align(
   center, [#figure(
-      img("../figures/keyboardMock.png", width: 75%, extension: "figures"), caption: [Mock of keyboard plugin], )],
+      img("../figures/keyboardMock.png", width: 75%, extension: "figures"),
+      caption: [Mock of keyboard plugin],
+    )],
 )

 The keyboard plugin UI starts with a list of currently available keyboard layouts.
-This list can be ordered with the burger menu on the left side.
+Because the user can have multiple keyboard layouts which have to be sorted by importance, the best form control for this is a sortable list.
+This is because at the same time the layout in first place is also the default keyboard layout The usage of such form control can be seen in Windows and Gnome Settings. \
 The user can also add a new layout with "Add layout" button, whicih places the new layout at the bottom of the list.
 By clicking on the three dots on the right, the user can open a context menu to remove the layout.

 #align(
   center, [#figure(